snieda/tsl2nano/tsl2.nano.h5/src/resources/readme.txt

 doc:
 ==============
-contains generated html documents for all entities
+contains generated html and svg documents for all entities

 icons:
 ==============